AugurProject/augur-walkthrough/escapeHatch.md

 Pull the escape hatch.

-- [ ] The escape hatch modal should come up, with a message saying you have funds to withdraw.
+- [x] The escape hatch modal should come up, with a message saying you have funds to withdraw.
-- [ ] The withdraw funds button should bring up a Review screen.
+- [x] The withdraw funds button should bring up a Review screen.
-- [ ] The amount of funds available to withdraw should be correct.
+- [x] The amount of funds available to withdraw should be correct.
-- [ ] The tx(s) to withdraw should succeed.
+- [x] The tx(s) to withdraw should succeed.
-- [ ] After you've withdrawn the available funds, you should be shown the "no funds" escape hatch message.
+- [x] After you've withdrawn the available funds, you should be shown the "no funds" escape hatch message.
-- [ ] Your total funds should reflect your new, correct balance (minus gas for the withdraw tx).
+- [x] Your total funds should reflect your new, correct balance (minus gas for the withdraw tx).

-### All of the above

-(Waiting till report bug is fixed before doing this variation)

 ## Notes